 But which travel apps are the best?
 Don’t worry.
 We’ve done the work for you.
 Here are the 10 best travel apps to plan fun adventures.

-If you are sick of searching for your destination in multiple apps or on websites, Kayak is for you.
+Kayak is for you if you are sick of searching for your destination in multiple apps or on websites.
 Search flights, hotels, and rentals across all the major booking sites to ensure you get the best price every time.

 Best for: Comparing travel prices across multiple travel websites.

-Hopper allows you to come up with a trip idea, place it in the app, and then find out when is the best time to book it.
-The app can predict flight prices up to a year in advance, so you’ll know if you should travel now or wait just a little bit longer to stretch your budget.
+Hopper allows you to come up with a trip idea, place it in the app, and find out the best time to book it.
+The app can predict flight prices up to a year in advance, so you’ll know if you should travel now or wait a little longer to stretch your budget.

 Best for: Those who want to preplan travel for the lowest costs.